readevalprint/ambast-project/README.md

 # Ambast
 Amb = McCarthy's amb that this project initially used.

 AST = Pythons Abstract Syntax Tree

-This experement was based on a fever dream I had in the desert where a lone wolf who howled, "code begets code".
+This experiment was based on a fever dream I had in the desert where a lone wolf who howled, "code begets code".

 I am the wolf.